-When its time to schedule your move with the PSSU Seattle Transportation Office, be prepared to:
+When its time to schedule your move with the Base Seattle Transportation Office, be prepared to:

 1. Have at least one copy of your signed orders (includes message type orders with accounting data and Travel Order Number) Note: without orders, your pack/pickup requested dates will be delayed greatly.

 2. Have an idea of when you want to move.
 Please be flexible as possible especially during peak season.
-You will be asked to select a packing and pickup date Mon-Fri, no Holidays (please allow 7-10 working days in advance to schedule a date).
+You will be asked to select a packing and pickup date Mon-Fri, no Holidays (please allow 3-4 weeks in advance to schedule a date).
 If at all possible, do not schedule a pickup, a lease termination, or a house sale closing on the same date.

-3. Fill out a DD-1299-2 or similar form with the counselor.
-Please call to schedule an appointment and/or to attend a counseling session.
+3. Fill out a DD-1299 in DPS and select D13 Coast guard District as the counseling office and send us a copy of your SIGNED PCS orders then please call to schedule an appointment and/or to attend a counseling session.

 There are no longer restrictions on the type of vehicle used.